drupalprojects/bamboo/README.txt

 -- NOTES --

 - This theme supports CSS3 features, i.e. round corners for modern browsers.
-However, there is no support for IE8.
-Media Queries will not work in IE8 but IE8 gracefully degrades to a 960 layout.
+However, there is no support for IE8 though there is an IE8 stylesheet and some defaults provided that it should work ok.

 - Inspiration for this theme comes from my surroundings in glorious sunny Southern California!